 Help provide medical care, education, and mental health services for those affected by violence in Israel and Africa.

-It is the mission of the EBJCTF of 2011 to fund organizations that provide rehabilitation to people affected by violent conflict in Africa and Israel through medical care, psychological services, and educational opportunities that promote self-sufficiency.
+The East Bay Jewish Community Teen Foundation will fund organizations that provide rehabilitation to people affected by violent conflict in Africa and Israel through medical care, psychological services, and educational opportunities that promote self-sufficiency.